ms/buildtogether.tech/src/teams.md

 Many students prefer to <span i="teams!selecting">select</span> their teammates, and students with high grades tend to want teammates with a similar profile.
-<cite>Post2020</cite> found that matching students by grade led to a small
-improvement in outcomes, with a larger impact on team grades than on individual ones.
+[% b Post2020 %] found that matching students by grade led to a small improvement in outcomes, with a larger impact on team grades than on individual ones.
 The same study found that members of self-selected teams were more likely to already have <span i="teams!effect of having friends on">friends</span> on